Heimwerker

 Q: How often should I vacuum my pool?

-A: Vacuum your pool at least once a week.
-This helps remove debris and dirt from the bottom of your pool, ensuring that it stays clean and clear.
-If your pool is used frequently or near trees, you may need to vacuum more often.
+A: You should vacuum your pool at least once a week to remove debris and dirt from the bottom.
+If you use your pool frequently or it is near trees, you may need to vacuum more often.